monkeywithawrench/SysNets2Project1/README.md

 # SysNets2Project1

 GET requests look like: (replace <filename> with the name of the file you're requesting, if any.
 Note: no file name usually defaults to index.html on most websites)
+Note: a lot of the fields in these requests (both get and post) are optional.
+Recommended to at least add Content-Type field

 GET /<filename> HTTP/1.1
 Host: localhost:4444